-- Turn the light switch to 0.
+Rotate the switch to the position "Auto", this indication will light up.
 When the switch is in this position, as soon as visibility conditions are reduced, the lights are automatically activated.
 The indication "Auto", changes to red.

 Automatic lighting

 If the automatic headlight control is switched on, dipped headlights are automatically switched on by a light-sensitive sensor if you drive into a tunnel, for example.